 The third and most important phase of any Nordic spa ritual is relaxation.
 You could chill out next to the massive outdoor wood fires.
 Or, you and your sweetheart could zip into a heated hammock handmade for two.
-There’s also a Japanese tatami mat room being built for you to nap in.
-Soon to open is a walking meditation labyrinth and a yoga studio with silk hammocks.
+Going for a massage or nursing a glass of vino are also relaxing activities, don’t you think?

 What makes Kananaskis Nordic Spa different?

 And it’s not preachy.
-At 99% of spas, you’re supposed to be quiet – many have signs reminding you it’s a quiet space.
+At 99% of nordic spas, you’re supposed to be quiet.
+Many have signs reminding you it’s a quiet space.
 Not here, where the vibe is more Canadian kitchen party than monastic sanctuary.
 You won’t be shushed by staff if you and your friends get a little animated in the pool.
-Once Phase Two opens in June, they’ll have a quiet zone, but the main areas will be super relaxed and approachable.
+It’s all super relaxed and approachable.

 What to Know before hitting Kananaskis Nordic Spa